Perl-Toolchain-Gang/YAML-Tiny/t/README.md

 support

 * t/tml-local — these test files are YAML::Tiny's own unit tests; generally new
-test cases for coverage or correctness should be added here
+test cases for coverage or correctness should be added here; these are broken into subdirectories, described later

 * t/tml-world — these test files represent "real world" YAML and their corresponding expected Perl output